Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: K unneth and twisted K unneth theorems

 \subsection{Quilted strips}

-Moduli of $n$-quilted strips is defined in \cite{quiltedstrip}, and it controls $A_\infty$ n-modules.
+Moduli of $n$-quilted strips are defined in \cite{quiltedstrip}, and they control $A_\infty$ n-modules.
 Their main strata can be identified with $n$-parallel lines with markings in $\C$ with fixed distance from each other (up to conformal equivalence).
 For $n=3$, this is used in \cite{sheelthesis} to define functors from a version of wrapped Fukaya category on $M\times M^-$ to bimodules over $\cW(M)$.
-Indeed, defining a functor (\ref{eq:twfunct}) is equivalent to defining a left-right-right $\cW(T_0\times M)$-$\cW(T_0)$-$\cW(M)$-trimodule.
-We would like to exploit similar ideas to define (\ref{eq:twfunct}).
+In general, defining a functor

+is equivalent to defining a left-right-right $\cW(X\times Y)$-$\cW(X)$-$\cW(Y)$-trimodule.
+We would like to exploit similar ideas to define (\ref{eq:twfunct}) (see Remark \ref{rk:definetrimodule}).
 Let us start by describing moduli of quilted strips first: \begin{defn} Let $\textbf d=(d_1,d_2,d_3)\in\Z_{\geq 0}^3$.
 A $3$-quilted strip with $\textbf d$-markings is \begin{itemize} \item a pair of strips $r_1,r_2$ biholomorphic to $\mathbb R\times[0,1]$ \item $d_1$-markings on the upper boundary of $r_1$, and $d_2$-markings on the upper boundary of $r_2$ \item $d_3$-markings on the lower boundary of $r_1$ and $r_2$ \item an identification of $r_1$ and $r_2$ preserving the incoming/outgoing ends of the strip and mapping lower markings of $r_1$ to lower markings of $r_2$ \end{itemize} \end{defn} The isomorphisms of such quilted strips are given by isomorphisms of both strips commuting with the identification (i.e. by simultaneous isomorphisms of $r_1$ and $r_2$). \begin{defn} Let $\cQ(\textbf d)=\cQ(d_1,d_2,d_3)$ denote the moduli space of $3$-quilted strips up to isomorphism. \end{defn}

 The identification of $r_1$ and $r_2$ is uniquely determined up to translation.
 When $d_3>0$, it is uniquely determined.
 When $d_3=0$, different identifications give different elements.
 It is not hard to identify $\cQ(d_1,d_2,d_3)$ with the space of $3$-quilted lines in \cite{quiltedstrip}.
 We will indeed picture these objects as in Figure \ref{figure:3quiltedreg} which is similar to \cite{sheelthesis} and \cite{GPS2}.
 In this figure, $-r_2$ is the strip $r_2$ with conjugate holomorphic structure.
 This quilted surface can be folded to obtain a single strip, thanks to global identification of $r_1$ and $r_2$.
 The complement of the markings in the quilted strip $r=(r_1,r_2)\in \cQ(\textbf d)$ will be denoted by $\cS^q_r$.
 The complement of markings in the folding of the strip will be denoted by $\cS^f_r$ (the superscript $q$ stands for quilted and $f$ stands for folded).
 The family of these surfaces form universal bundles over $\cQ(\textbf d)$, denoted by $\cS^q$ and $\cS^f$ respectively.
 The complement of the markings in $r_1$ and $r_2$ will be denoted by $\cS^{(1)}_r$ and $\cS^{(2)}_r$ respectively (hence, $\cS^f_r=\cS^{(1)}_r\cap\cS^{(2)}_r$).